dee-kap/deekap/content/blog/2024-01-15-nostalgic-turn/index.md

 draft: false
 ---

 I often think how fascinating it would be if the entire World Wide Web disappeared, leaving only the Wayback Machine behind.
-It's truly a remarkable tool.
+It's truly a remarkable tool and I could live with that.

 Today, while going down the internet rabbit hole, I rediscovered the long-lost website of Codecamp OZ on the Wayback Machine.
-Codecamp was this two-day event that began in 2005, I believe, its final gathering was in 2008.
+Codecamp was this two-day event that began in 2005.
+I believe, its final gathering was in 2008.

 In Australia, April 25th is ANZAC Day, often part of a long weekend.
 What better way to spend it than at a geeky event like Codecamp?
 Yes, I know what you might be thinking, and I won't argue.
 There could have been 'better' ways to spend a long weekend, but let's face it: coding has its own addictive charm.